-The single unchanging factor at the heart of this arms race are humans, whose susceptibility to manipulation remains as widespread as ever.
-Findings from Verizon's 2023 Data Breach Report underscore this truth, revealing that a staggering 74% of cyber security breaches can be traced back to human actions.
+The single unchanging factor at the heart of this arms race is humans, whose susceptibility to manipulation remains as widespread as ever.
+Findings from Verizon's 2023 Data Breach Report underscore this truth, revealing that a staggering 74% of cybersecurity breaches can be traced back to human actions.

 As organizations face increasing threats, the question arises: how can they effectively shield themselves from human error?
-The answer is cyber security awareness training and keeping a well-trained and vigilant workforce.
+The answer lies in cybersecurity awareness training and maintaining a well-trained and vigilant workforce.

 This article explores the essential components of a robust security awareness program, which will equip your team with the skills to confidently identify and neutralize online threats.